Jae Crowder: Milwaukee Bucks (2023–2024)

 On February 9, 2023, Crowder was acquired by the Milwaukee Bucks from the Suns as part of a four-team trade that also included the Brooklyn Nets and Indiana Pacers, where Kevin Durant was acquired by the Suns.
 On April 4, 2023, Crowder recorded 19 points and nine rebounds during his first start for the Bucks in a 140–128 win over the Washington Wizards.
 Three days later, he had a season-high 24 points in a 137–114 loss to the Memphis Grizzlies.

 On July 9, 2023, Crowder re-signed with the Bucks.
 On February 8, 2024, he recorded season highs of 21 points, eight rebounds, and five assists in a 129–105 loss to the Minnesota Timberwolves.

 Sacramento Kings (2024–2025)

 On November 27, 2024, Crowder signed with the Sacramento Kings.
+Crowder made nine appearances (including two starts) for Sacramento during the 2024–25 NBA season, recording averages of 2.6 points, 2.2 rebounds, and 0.7 assists.

+Vaqueros de Bayamon (2026)

+On March 18, 2026, it was announced that Crowder signed a deal to play for the reigning champions Vaqueros de Bayamon in Puerto Rico's Baloncesto Superior Nacional.
+On April 2, he debuted for the team, logging nine points, one rebound, and one assist in 20 minutes.
+On April 24, Crowder recorded his second double-double of the season, scoring 25 points and grabbing 10 rebounds, helping secure a 109-87 victory over the Cangrejeros de Santurce.
+He was selected to participate in the 2026 BSN All-Star Game.
+On July 9, 2026, Bayamón announced that Crowder would not be available for the 2026 BSN Playoffs and would subsequently be released from the team.

+ASVEL (2026–present)

+On August 20, 2026, Crowder signed a one-year contract with ASVEL of the French LNB Élite and the EuroLeague.